Timeframe of documentary post-production.

 A steadicam rig on a documentary set.

 A good director or producer will know what things need to be hammered on to pull out the story.
 They may ask people to rephrase or re-answer key things as well.
+This leads into the next variable, which is selcetion of the actual subjects.

 4. How good are the interviews?